This post may contain affiliate links. Please see our disclosure policy.

 It has the same texture and viscosity as golden syrup but it’s clear and doesn’t taste the same.

-- Fruit: you can swap the raspberries for all sorts of berries.
+Fruit: you can swap the raspberries for all sorts of berries.
 Strawberries, blackberries, blueberries and cherries all make delicious marshmallows.
 If you don’t want to make your own purée, you can use a shop bought one.
-Strawberry Red and Funkin have some great flavours.

-- Vanilla: you can flavour the plain ones with vanilla to make vanilla marshmallows.
-Simply mix in a little vanilla extract or vanilla bean paste.
-Just avoid vanilla essence as this is artificial and will give the marshmallows a synthetic taste.
+Vanilla: you can flavour the plain ones with vanilla by mixing in a little vanilla extract or vanilla bean paste.

 Here’s a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.